 Advocacy and grassroots fundraising campaigns are top of mind for many nonprofit organizations right now.
-More than ever, nonprofits are looking beyond fundraising campaigns to get their supporters involved and start taking action through advocacy campaigns.
+More than ever, nonprofits are looking to go beyond fundraising campaigns and start taking action through advocacy campaigns.

 Is your organization trying to motivate your current list to get involved?
-We’ve got you covered.
+We have you covered.
 We talked to the advocacy experts at One Click Politics to advise how your organization can make your grassroots and advocacy campaigns more effective.

 1. Use Your Existing Donor Base for Advocacy

 Worried that your supporters won’t get involved with advocacy?
 That shouldn’t be a concern!

 “Donors have literally invested in your cause,” says Byron Kelso, Business Development Manager at One Click Politics.
 “They’re a great opportunity for advocacy outreach.”

 When starting a new advocacy or grassroots campaign, be sure to leverage the support and contacts you already have.

 Don’t rule out folks like lower-tier donors, event attendees, and newsletter subscribers because they may seem less engaged.
 They’ve expressed interest in your cause, and they’re likely to take action to support it.

 2. Mix Grassroots Fundraising & Advocacy